jarviscanada/jarvis_data_eng_david/core_java/twitter/README.md

 ## 5) Improvements ##
-Things I think can be added to the project:
+Things I think can be added to the project:<br />
-1) Add more tweet fields to the Tweet Model.
+1) Add more tweet fields to the Tweet Model.<br />
-2) Use GET Requests to organize tweets of a user via screen_name
+2) Use GET Requests to organize tweets of a user via screen_name<br />
 3) Allow option to Retweet.